lawrence-deepgram/aws-deepgram-voice-agent-workshop-2025/README.md

 2. Open your browser to `http://localhost:8080`
 3. Try scheduling a meeting - it will now be processed server-side
 4. Check the server terminal logs to see the function calls being processed

+## Part 3: Explore and Extend the Voice Agent

+Now that you know a little bit about the Voice Agent API, can you extend its functionality even more?
+Take a look at our [documentation](https://developers.deepgram.com/docs/voice-agent) and consider the following:
+- Can you create client-side and server-side functions for deleting the appointments?
+- Can you update the prompt continuously over the course of a conversation?
+- Can you trigger the Voice Agent to say a specific phrase?
+- Can you improve on the application to add mute mic capabilities or improve echo cancellation?

+Play around with the functionalities and let us know what cool features/functionalities you built or ideas you have!

 ## Project Structure